 The Great New England Hurricane of 1938

 The storm hit in the late 1930s at the tail end of the depression but before World War II.
 At the time observations were limited, especially when it came to hurricanes at sea.
 The only reports available were from Islands and ships, which the latter usually avoided the storms.
 From what many deduce, this storm was a Cape Verde storm, meaning it began its origins off the coast of Africa, by the Cape Verde islands.
 As it worked it's way across the Atlantic, it began to gain steam, swirling into a storm, heading in an unknown trajectory.
 As it neared the United States, the fringe of the storm impacted coastal regions of Florida and the Carolina's.
 These impacts along with the very little meteorological knowledge of the day had weather offices predicting the storm to race out to sea after brushing the Outer Banks, leaving New England with some cloudy weather to start but clearing up by the afternoon.
-The forecast coldn't be farther from the truth!
+The forecast could not be farther from the truth!
 As the storm spun off the Carolina's it sped up, some say to 60 mph, due north towards Long Island.
-Still at category 3 status, what we consider a major hurricane today with winds of 111 mph to 130 mph, it headed straight for New England at record speed.
-By mid afternoon, around 3 ish, the storm slammed into Long Island bringing with it a record storm surge that washed away homes all along Long Island, Eastern Connecticut, Rhode Island, and even flooded Providence, RI with record storm surge!
-Along with the surge came heavy rain and strong winds, knocking down trees throughout New England, including many of the Elm's in the Elm City, aka New Haven.
+Still at category three status, what we consider a major hurricane today with winds of 111 mph to 130 mph, it headed straight for New England at record speed.
+By mid-afternoon, around three pm, the storm slammed into Long Island bringing with it a record storm surge that washed away homes all along Long Island, Eastern Connecticut, Rhode Island, and even flooded Providence, RI with record storm surge!
+Along with the surge came heavy rain and strong winds, knocking down trees throughout New England, including many of the elms in the Elm City, aka New Haven.
 The storm flew through in a few hours dying out in the mountains of Vermont and Canada but not without leaving a path of destruction and death.
 The storm's mere force and the element of surprise cost so many people their lives and reshaped whole communities.
-You can find many stats about the storm in the books i mention below or on the Internet, some are fascinating while others are horrifying.
+You can find many stats about the storm in the books I mention below or on the Internet, some are fascinating while others are horrifying.

 Rare video clips from the Hurricane